-Session Keys Electric R provides much more than just the sound of a legendary electric piano.
-Captured from a specially modified vintage 1976 Mk1, Electric R offers the expressive vintage piano sound as well as fascinating acoustic textures recorded via a unique microphone setup.
+Session Keys Electric S provides much more than just the sound of a legendary electric piano.
+Captured from a carefully restored vintage 1973 Suitcase, Electric S offers the clean unaltered line out signal, the expressive amplified vintage piano sound as well as fascinating acoustic noises and resonances recorded via a unique microphone setup.

-With it's unmatched flexibility, creative sound design possibilities and inventive musical tools, Session Keys Electric R has something for everyone - resulting in a truly inspiring instrument.
+With it's unmatched flexibility, creative sound design possibilities and inventive musical tools, Session Keys Electric S has something special for everyone - resulting in a truly inspiring instrument.

-We hope you enjoy using Session Keys Electric R and we would be delighted to hear your feedback and ideas!
+We hope you enjoy using Session Keys Electric S and we would be delighted to hear your feedback and ideas!

-Session Keys Electric R - Key Features
+Session Keys Electric S - Key Features

-Session Keys provides you with a multitude of sound options.
+Session Keys Electric S provides you with a multitude of sound options.

-- Two different sample sets per instrument: - With their bright, direct and responsive sound, Studio mode samples represent the Rhodes in a typical studio environment. - Live mode samples have been recorded to reflect a realistic live Rhodes piano sound with a warm mid range and less ringing. - The unique Pentamorph controller allows for morphing the piano's sound image from the standard characteristic sound into atmospheres that go far beyond the obvious and make it easy to create motions and soundscapes on the fly with just one knob. - The Session Keys Animator turns notes or chords into authentic piano phrases while maintaining real-time controllability.
+- Two different sample sets: Studio and Live - Studio offers the original unaltered sound directly recorded from the line output through high-end pre-amps and converters. - Live was captured via microphones and provides the warm vintage character produced by the 80 watt amp and the cabinet with 4 specially designed speakers. - The unique Pentamorph controller allows for morphing the piano's sound image from the standard characteristic sound into atmospheres that go far beyond the obvious and make it easy to create motions and soundscapes on the fly with just one knob. - The Session Keys Animator turns notes or chords into authentic piano phrases while maintaining real-time controllability.
 Utilizing the Animator is just an intuitive and inspiring way to jam with piano performances covering a wide range of musical genres and styles with flexible playable piano phrases that always follow your harmonies. - Session Keys Smart Chord Mode provides a completely new and inventive way to play the piano and add a new depth of musical expression.
-Full chords or Animator songs can be played through either pad a controller or single keys. - The Piano section contains a 2-band Equalizer, the Pentamorph controller, Dynamic Response and Crunch - A Tonality section provides detailed control of all piano sound aspects including resonance, Tines volume and position, envelope, mechanical noise, such as pedal, key and release noise, and reverse sample volume. - The Effects section features six effects; Tremolo, Chorus, Phaser, Compressor, Delay and Reverb plus an amplifier with Gain and Master controls.
+Full chords or Animator songs can be played through either pad, a controller or single keys. - The Piano section contains a 2-band Equalizer, the Pentamorph controller, Dynamic Response and Crunch controls. - A Tonality section provides detailed control of all piano sound aspects including resonance, Tines volume and position, envelope, mechanical noise, such as pedal, key and release noise, and reverse sample volume. - The Effects section features six effects; Tremolo, Chorus, Phaser, Compressor, Delay and Reverb plus an amplifier with Gain and Master controls.